-Back in the day before there were Pellet Smokers (gasp!)
-I gained a lot of notoriety for a) being a women who was grilling and b) making dessert on the grill!
+Back in the day before there were pellet smokers (gasp!)
+I gained a lot of notoriety for A) being a women who was grilling and B) making dessert on the grill!
 At the time it seemed like such a novel concept.
-Now that pellet smokers are out, and they are admittedly a lot like an outdoor oven with the added benefit of smoke flavor, you see a lot more people making dessert on the grill.
+Now that pellet smokers are out—and they are admittedly a lot like an outdoor oven with the added benefit of smoke flavor—you see a lot more people making dessert on the grill.

 But if you don’t have mangos around, don’t worry—this recipe works great with frozen mango so you can embrace those tropical vibes no matter where you live.
 Oh, I definitely recommend drinking coconut rum while making this recipe, it’s just part of the process. 🙂

 - 8–10 mangos, cored, peeled and chopped into bitesize pieces (4 cups of mango)

-- 3 tablespoons butter
+- 3 tbsp. butter

-- 1/4 cup coconut rum (malibu or something similar)
+- 1/4 cup coconut rum (Malibu or something similar)

 - 1/4 cup honey

-- 1 tablespoon nutmeg
+- 1 tbsp. nutmeg

-- 1 egg (for the cakemix)
+- 1 egg (for the cake mix)

 - 1/2 cup water (for the cake mix)

-- 1/4th cup shredded sweetened coconut (optional)
+- 1/4 cup shredded sweetened coconut (optional)

-- one (1) 8”x8” foil baking pan
+- 1 8”x8” foil baking pan

-2) Make sure your grill is on (if not already at this point from the previous dishes) and heat to 350 degrees.
+- Make sure your grill is on (if not already at this point from the previous dishes) and heat to 350 degrees.

-4) Now, (once the grill is at the 350 degrees) put the cobbler on indirect heat.
+- Now, (once the grill is at the 350 degrees) put the cobbler on indirect heat.
 This means that you may have one burner on at medium and you put the cobbler near the on burner or hot charcoals, but not directly on top.
 If you have three burners then you would keep 2 on and one off and put the cobbler on the off burner in the middle.
 For charcoal, you would move the charcoal to one side and put the cobbler on the other side.

-5) Cook uncovered for 30 minutes, give or take, until the fruit is bubbly and the topping is golden brown.
+- Cook uncovered for 30 minutes, give or take, until the fruit is bubbly and the topping is golden brown.

-Serve with vanilla ice cream of course!
+- Serve with vanilla ice cream of course!
 You will have seconds!!